-As a pet owner, you’ve probably seen your dog eat anything and everything – from grass shoots in the garden to crumbs on the kitchen floor.
-However, if you have noticed that your dog is eating dirt, you are probably wondering: why?
+As a pet owner, you’ve probably seen your dog eat anything – from grass shoots in the garden to crumbs on the kitchen floor.
+However, if you have noticed that your dog is eating dirt, you probably wonder: why?

 Usually, the reason dogs eat dirt is not that much of a concern.
 “In most cases, geophagy (eating dirt) stems from behavior.
 It can be about filling simple boredom, just as it can be about an attitude related to a compulsive nature,” says Dr. Kristi Flynn, assistant professor in the Department of Veterinary Clinical Sciences at the College of Veterinary Medicine of the University of Minnesota.

 However, there are times when your dog’s tendency to eat anything, including soil, indicates deeper health issues or, depending on the makeup of the soil they ingest, puts them at risk of developing it.

 So, what behavior to adopt in front of your little earth eater?
 Read on to find out everything you need to know, including why dogs eat dirt if it’s dangerous and how to keep your dog safe.

 “The reason dogs eat dirt may be related to an underlying disease, poor nutrition, or behavior stemming from boredom,” says Dr. Karyn L. Collier, medical director of good medicine. -being at the Saint Francis Veterinary Centre in New Jersey.
 It is a form of pica, a feeding behavior disorder where animals ingest non-food items.

 You will often find that a puppy who eats dirt behaves similarly to a child who is developing his palate.
 It’s just a matter of wanting to taste it, says UK-based veterinary practitioner Dr. Joanna Woodnutt.

 Other less common reasons dogs eat dirt include:

 - Poor quality food

 - Stomach pain